RazManorShalit/EmbeddedSWBlog/posts/001_what_is_embedded.rst

 copied the log files and sent them to the manufacturer for review.
 Of course, it's not just washing machines.
 Refrigerators, air conditioners, cars, cell phone antennas, all have embedded systems.

-Washing machine Vs desktop - Round 1
+Washing Machine Vs Desktop - Round 1
 ------------------------------------
 Because a CPU is a CPU, whether it is in a computer or a washing machine, programming it should be the same.
 But since a washing machine is not a computer, there are some differences.